Naveenkumar-Nuggu/project-charter-template/index.md

 ## Scope
-- All the project team members will make sure  all the client requirements are satisfied and brings the best outcome with all their efforts  to the best extent and the scope includes embedding the latest trends in the industry.
-We ensure that we devolop the project implementing the industry standard project management techniques like conducting the scrum and standup meetings.The main policy that we follow is receiving the clients feedback time to time and rectify the faults or implement the enhancements.
+1. All the project team members will make sure  all the client requirements are satisfied and brings the best outcome with all their efforts  to the best extent and the scope includes embedding the latest trends in the industry.
+2. We ensure that we devolop the project implementing the industry standard project management techniques like conducting the scrum and standup meetings.
+3. The main policy that we follow is receiving the clients feedback time to time and rectify the faults or implement the enhancements.

 ### Phase 1 - Conception and initiation (Module 1)